Thinking about getting a Golden Retriever?

 Goldens are moderate barkers.

-They may bark to let you know someone is creeping around outside, but they’re confident dogs, not little yappy things that feel the need to bark at every little thing.
+They may bark to let you know someone is creeping around outside, but they’re confident dogs, not little yappy things that feel the need to bark at every little sound.

-Reason #10: Golden retrievers are good with other dogs
+Reason #10: Golden Retrievers are good with dogs & other animals

-Golden retrievers don’t just love people, they also love other dogs!
+Golden retrievers don’t just love people, they also love dogs and other animals!

 They could play alllll day as long the other pup is up for it.